How to create and use stories that help emotionally distressed children new

 Price includes course notes

-Live online – on Tuesday 11th August.
+Live online – Join us on Tuesday 10th November 2020 for this live online workshop.
 Countless children have been badly affected by the lockdown and coronavirus pandemic, and we still don’t know what the long term effects will be.
 This inspiring, interactive workshop with Pamela Woodford gives you powerful therapeutic tools which anyone can learn and adapt for the children they work with or care for.
 You will have plenty of opportunities to ask questions and we will break into small groups for the exercises.
-All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy – simply book your place as normal and we will email you details of how to join the Zoom workshop.
+All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy – simply book your place as normal and we will email you details of how to join the Zoom workshop a few days before the live event.

 NB A recording of the training will be available to delegates for 2 weeks afterwards in case anyone experiences technical difficulties on the day.